forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 >
 > (c) Someone smart and funny

-What we want essentually is that our program learns how to solve a problem **itself** and we don't have to write that ugly piece of software with lots of `if` statements for all kind of situations.
+What we want essentually is that our program learns how to solve a problem **itself** by discovering hidden patterns in the training data set.

 There are following types of learning methods available to solve different types of problems:
 - Supervised learning for predictions and classifications
 - Unsupervised learning for clustering and associations
-- Reinforcement learning for learning from experience
+- Reinforcement learning for learning from experiments

 As we can see above, to be able to make predictions about parking availability we need to utilize supervised learning.